Spring Creek, North Carolina, US

 Not difficult at all, but it often has a tree in the middle.
 There is a giant rock in the middle of the river, start on the right then go all the way

 across to the left, do a U Turn around the big rock and go all the way back to the right.
-Behind the rock is where wood ends up, you can scout it from river right to check.
+Behind the rock is where wood ends up, you can scout it from river left or right to check.

 After this there really isn't much to the bridge.